Turning Point: The Battle of Midway

 On June 4th, 1942, at 0755—the same time the attack on Pearl Harbor commenced—the United States officially started its attack on the Japanese fleet as it came in towards Midway.
 Sixteen dive bombers opened the attack.
 Over the course of that day and the next, both sides suffered losses, and though the USS Yorktown aircraft carrier was the first major vessel to start to sink during the attack, Japan’s Soryu, Kaga, Akagi¸and Hiryu aircraft carriers were all sunk within 24 hours.

-At the close of the battle, the Japanese had lost four of their carriers and a heavy cruiser, and though they keep trying, it seemed impossible to fully recoup, finding their resources to be diminished greatly.
+At the close of the Battle of Midway, the Japanese had lost four of their carriers and a heavy cruiser, and though they keep trying, it seemed impossible to fully recoup, finding their resources to be diminished greatly.